13 Amazing Things To Do In Zermatt, Switzerland

 Some restaurants that have wonderful reviews are:

 And that’s your complete list of things to do in Zermatt!
-We completely fell in love with the town and recommend it to any traveller.
+We completely fell in love with the town and recommend visiting to any traveller that loves the mountains.
+From travelling to Zermatt on the Glacier Express to riding the Gornergrat railway to indulging in Swiss cuisine to riding to the highest cable car station in Europe on The Matterhorn Glacier Paradise.